amaxama/BarrenLandAnalysis/README.md

 ## Deployment

-Project can be run in any Java compatible IDE.
-Download zip or clone onto local machine, open in IDE and run.
+Project can be run in any Java 1.8 compatible IDE.
+Download zip file or clone onto local machine, open in IDE and run.

 ## Getting Started